kmiklas/usain/README.md

 This is the first commit, and it works, but there's a lot more that I want to do with this program.
 I'm hoping that some of you C++ gurus out there might help:

 1. Implement the client-server model.
 Usain is the server; a client is needed to receive and process the data.
 This would require creating an interface between the client and server.
 I plan to model this afer industry-standard interfaces.
 I'm about 50% done with this script as of 05 Aug 2016.
+2. Build some clients for data analysis.
+I intend to provide a simple example that pushes Usain data into a circular FIFO, and computes basic statistical information: mean, median, mode, standard deviation (aka volatility), skew, moments, etc.
-2. Build a standard interface so that industry-standard terminals can connect to this feed (Ninjatrader&reg; Sierra Charts&reg;, even Bloomberg Terminal&reg;)
+3. Build a standard interface so that industry-standard terminals can connect to this feed (Ninjatrader&reg; Sierra Charts&reg;, even Bloomberg Terminal&reg;).
+Part of this would entail creating USAIN as a full-fledged ticker symbol, with historical data.
-3. Rework the tick generation algorithm--I had to hack something together.
+4. Rework the tick generation algorithm--I had to hack something together.
 Perhaps give the user the option to generate according to a mathematical model of their choice.<br>
 Side note: Initially, I innocently wrote a random number generator to produce Brownian motion, using the rand() function.
 This did not work!
 After a few seconds and a trillion ticks, USAIN flew off the handle, and quickly either spiked up to an incredible value, or went either spectacularly out of business at a price of about +/-$4000.00.
 I leave it to the reader to decide what this says about the theories of Browninan motion.
-4. Include a command-line parser, so that options can be specfied.
+5. Include a command-line parser, so that options can be specfied.
 Example: usain --tickspeed 10 --verbose --model stochastic.
-5. Implement USAIN as a ticker symbol.

 # Usain Bolt